Davi-S/caad-erp/README.md

 - Reports Dashboard: A comprehensive view into the business metrics, allowing users to see profit margins, summaries, outstanding debts, and other key analytics.
+- More transaction options: Include on credit, credit payments and debt management pages and methods.

 ## Development Setup